Reduction of Complex Dynamics in Far-from-equilibrium Systems: Nambu Non-equilibrium Thermodynamics: Introduction

 Its special case for a multiple set of three ($N=3$) dimensional phase space, was found by A. Clebsch\cite{Clebsch}.
 Clebsch took the vorticity field as a variable, while Nambu did the velocity field.
 Both theories are \emph{dually related}, giving the same equation of motions, under the replacement of vorticity by velocity, and Clebsch functions by Nambu Hamiltonians.
 See \cite{Nambu2-3}.

 The right-hand side of Eq. (\ref{autonomous system}) is the velocity field of a $N$ dimensional fluid, which consists of two terms, $v^{i}(\bm{x})=(\bm{v}^{(1)}(\bm{x})+\bm{v}^{(2)}(\bm{x}))^{i}$; the first term given by multiple Hamiltonians describes an \emph{incompressible} fluid, while the second one written by entropy describes a \emph{compressible} fluid.
-The hydrodynamics in terms of Nambu dynamics is developed by Nambu in his last work \cite{Nambu2-1}\cite{Nambu2-2}\cite{Nambu2-3}.
+The hydrodynamics in terms of Nambu dynamics is developed by Nambu in his last work \cite{Nambu2-3}\cite{Nambu2-1}\cite{Nambu2-2}.

 Given a NNET, it can be a $N$-dimensional autonomous system, having incompressible $\bm{v}^{(1)}(\bm{x})$ and compressive $\bm{v}^{(2)}(\bm{x})$ flows.
 Therefore, the proposition that a NNET can be an autonomous system with two kinds of flows is correct.
 However, the inverse proposition—that a NNET can be derived from a given autonomous system—is not evident.
-In this paper we present a formal proof, based on the theorems of Helmholtz, Hodge, and Darboux, while leaving the rigorous examination of its necessary conditions to future work.
+In this paper we present formal proof, based on the theorems of Helmholtz, Hodge, and Darboux, while leaving the rigorous examination of its necessary conditions to future work.

 The formal proof ignores the various obstacles which may appear to destroy the theorem.
 About these obstacles we will give a discussion in the last section, in comparison with the global non-existence of the first integral.
-In the series of papers, we illustrate the reduction with representative examples on the reduction of non-linear non-equilibrium systems to a NNET, among which chaotic system (Lorenz and Chen models) is included.
+In the paper, we illustrate the reduction with representative examples on the reduction of non-linear non-equilibrium systems to a NNET. \\

-In the next section, the behavior of systems far from equilibrium is studied, starting from a linear response theory to the non-linear response theory.
+In the next section, we study the behavior of systems far from equilibrium, starting from a linear response theory to the non-linear response theory.
 In Section three the more complex non-linear non-equilibrium system is examined.
-The existence proposition of NNET is proved in Section four, which enables the reduction of a given complex non-linear non-equilibrium system to a simple NNET.
-Various examples of the reduction found in \cite{paper I} and \cite{paper III} are listed up in Section five.
-Section six is the summary of this paper.
+The existence proposition of NNET is proved in Section four, which enables the reduction of a given complex non-linear non-equilibrium system to a simple NNET\footnote{Various examples of the reduction found in \cite{paper I} and \cite{paper III} .}.
+Section five is the summary of this paper.
 The last section seven is devoted to the discussions on these unsolved issues.

+In Appendix A, we discuss the physical interpretation of Darboux’s theorem.
+Appendix B illustrates explanations of several examples of the reduction.
+Appendix C presents detailed discussions of the Helmholtz decomposition and Darboux’s theorem in the case of a triangular chemical reaction.
+Appendix D analyzes the time evolution of entropy production and the linear stability of steady and cyclic states in Nambu Non-equilibrium Thermodynamics.